 - Prioritize balance and stability

-As you get older, you may find that you don’t feel as stable when performing certain activities such as doing household chores or engaging in physical activities.
+Pilates fitness combats fitness through aging and weight gain.
+As you get older, you may find that you don’t feel as stable when performing certain activities such as doing household chores or engaging in balanced physical activities.
 As a result, the potential for injury could increase as well.
-Pilates develops the full range of motion of your muscles and improves stabilization around the joints.
+Pilates classes develop the full range of motion of your muscles and improves stabilization around the joints.

-Increased stability is essential to improving functional movements.
+Increased stability is essential to improving functional movements in Pilates fitness.
 This will also translate into posture and balance.

 - Prevent and treat ailments such as arthritis and osteoporosis

 Regardless of age, you will want to do everything within your power to prevent age-related ailments such as arthritis and osteoporosis.
-Even if you are in your early twenties or thirties, that doesn’t mean you can’t take measures to ensure that you’re protecting your long-term health and wellbeing.
+Even if you are in your early twenties or thirties, and new to pilates exercise or a complete beginner that doesn’t mean you can’t take measures to ensure that you’re protecting your long-term health and wellbeing.